hassyas/AWS-SaaS-Sales-Analysis/readme.md

 # SaaS Business Dataset

 This repository contains the dataset 'saas.csv,' an extensive log of AWS SaaS product sales, encompassing various aspects of the sales process and client details.
-It's instrumental for analysis related to sales performance, client management, and regional business insights for SaaS companies.
+It's instrumental for analysis related to sales performance, client management, and regional business insights for AWS.

 ## Dataset Composition